1. The winner of a captain's coin toss will determine which goal to defend. Teams will switch goals after first half.

 15. If a puck goes out of bounds, the last team to touch it loses possession.
 During restart, the defender must give his opponent 2-stick lengths of space.

 16. There are no off-sides or icing calls.

-17. Goals must be scored from the attacking side of center ice.
+17. Goals can be scored from any area of the rink.